TITLE 89: SOCIAL SERVICES

 1) Medicaid

-For persons eligible for financial assistance under the AABD-SSP and TANF programs and for individuals not eligible for financial assistance but who meet the requirements of those programs for medical assistance only.
+For persons eligible for financial assistance under the AABD-SSP and TANF programs and for individuals not eligible for financial assistance but who meet the requirements of 89 Ill.
+Adm.
+Code 120 for medical assistance.
 This includes pregnant women of any age with no other children who would be eligible for TANF or MANG (CR) if the child had already been born.
 Medicaid is provided under the AFDC-F program for children under DCFS guardianship who have been placed in licensed foster care or in the home of a relative.

 2) Healthy Kids

-e) Title IV-D – attempts to collect child support payments from absent parents in behalf of children receiving assistance.
-The Department enlists the cooperation of the caretaker relative in identifying, locating and securing support from an absent parent or parents or putative father.
-Such support received is subsequently paid directly to the Department.
+e) Title IV-D – attempts to collect child support payments from absent parents on behalf of children receiving assistance.
+HFS enlists the cooperation of the caretaker relative in identifying, locating and securing support from an absent parent or parents or putative father.
+The support received is subsequently paid directly to HFS.